-- (1) Includes amounts due within one year of the date noted. - (2) LIBOR has a minimum rate of 3%.
-This collateralized term loan is secured by the Company's general mortgage bonds. - (3) The Series 2001-1 Transition Bonds were issued by one of the Company's subsidiaries, and are non-recourse to the Company.
-For further discussion of the securitization financing, see Note 4(a) of the CenterPoint Houston Form 10-K, which is incorporated herein by reference. - (4) Of the total \$654 million notes payable to affiliate at March 31, 2003, \$397 million has the same principal amounts and interest rates as the pollution control bond obligations of CenterPoint Energy that are secured by first mortgage bonds of CenterPoint Houston.
+- (1) Includes amounts due within one year of the date noted. - (2) Under the term loan, the LIBOR rate is subject to a floor of 3%.
+This collateralized term loan is secured by the Company's general mortgage honds. - (3) The Series 2001-1 Transition Bonds were issued by one of the Company's subsidiaries, and are non-recourse to the Company.
+For further discussion of the securitization financing, see Note 4(a) of the CenterPoint Houston 8-K Notes. - (4) Of the total \$654 million notes payable to affiliate at June 30, 2003, \$397 million has the same principal amounts and interest rates as pollution control bond obligations of CenterPoint Energy that are secured by first mortgage bonds of the Company.